architectural membrane association

 Membrane Structures are lightweight constructions full of beauty and elegance.
 It is the art of spanning enormous distances with minimal material thickness, where design is following forces.
 This symbiosis of form and structure reduces weight, minimizes the amount of resources and thus saves energy and cost and creates light flooded, striking and impressive forms of architecture.

-Membrane Structures have a unique visual character and give designers, architects and engineers the ability to experiment with form full of beauty and elegance meeting highest esthetical requirements.
+Membrane Structures also know as Lightweight Strutures have a unique visual character and give designers, architects and engineers the ability to experiment with forms full of beauty and elegance meeting highest esthetical requirements.

-Compared to traditional building materials Membrane Structures offer building owners plenty of column-free and light-flooded space, short construction time and fast assembly, reduced construction and maintenance costs and very long durability.
+Compared to traditional building, materials in these Tensile Structures offer building owners plenty of column-free and light-flooded space, short construction time and fast assembly, reduced construction and maintenance costs and very long durability.
 Membranes are extremely robust, long lasting, weather resistant, providing strength and permanence for the material.
 Membranes are suitable for all sorts of climates ranging from cold and dry to hot and humid with a project life in some cases even exceeding 30 years.

 Membrane structures are lightweight spatial structures made of tensioned membranes.
 Membrane can be used to construct roofs and façades, free-standing buildings, building envelopes, skylights, indoor ceilings and/or accent enclosures.